nebari-dev/nebari/docs/source/03_tutorials_and_samples/1_project_setup_tutorial.md

     conda install -c conda-forge qhub
 ```

 - If you are a PyPI user instead, download the latest stable release with:
 ```bash
     pip install qhub
 ```

 - (For developers) The latest development version can be installed using PyPI:
 ```bash
     pip install git+https://github.com/Quansight/qhub.git
 ```
 > NOTE: Download the 'development version' to try out features which have not been yet officially released.

 ## 2. Environment variables

 The purpose of all these environment variables is that one gets to use APIs to deploy QHub.
 In order to fully automate the deployment, several environment variables must be set.
 The following subsections will
 describe the purpose and method for obtaining the values for these variables.
 An introduction to unix environment variables can be found [here](https://en.wikipedia.org/wiki/Environment_variable).

 ### 2.1 Domain Name Server Registry

 Cloudflare will handle the automation of the DNS registration.
-First ,a [Cloudflare][Cloudflare_signup] account needs to be created and
+First, a [Cloudflare][Cloudflare_signup] account needs to be created and
 [domain name] registered through it.
 If an alternate DNS provider is desired, then omit the `--dns-provider cloudflare`
 flag for `qhub deploy`.
 At the end of deployment an IP address (or CNAME for AWS) will be output that can be registered
 to your desired URL.